jaymorelli96/jaymorelli/content/about.md

 #### Fitness
 - ~~Surf in Snapper Rocks~~
 - Surf in J-Bay
-- Surf in Mentawais inslands
+- Surf in Mentawais islands
+- Get barreled
-- Run a half marathon
+- Run a half-marathon
 - Run a marathon
-- Get barreled (surf)
 {{<html>}}
         </div>
         <div class="goal-3">
 {{</html>}}
 #### Misc
 - Learn to play Golf
-- Eat at a 3-star michelin restaurant
+- Eat at a 3-star Michelin restaurant
-- Drive a Porsche GT3 in a race track
+- Drive a Porsche GT3 in a racetrack
 - Go to Monza for the Formula 1 Italian Grand Prix

 {{<html>}}